hopsoft/universalid/README.md

 - `SignedGlobalID`

 > [!NOTE]
-> Extensions are autoloaded when the relaed datatype is detected.
+> Extensions are autoloaded whenever the relaed datatype is detected.

 > [!IMPORTANT]
 > **Why Universal ID with ActiveRecord?**
-> ActiveRecord already has GlobalID, a robust library for serializing individual ActiveRecord models.
+> ActiveRecord already has GlobalID, a robust library for serializing individual models.
 > Universal ID covers a much **wider range of use cases**.

 Here are a few reasons you may want to consider Universal ID with ActiveRecord.